jasmineMLewis/Xula-Prostate-Cancer-Screening/README.md

 Educational Training

 ## Project Description
 Prostate Cancer Screening: Making the Best Choice is an informational training to teach visitors about the prostate’s relevance, cancer risks and prostate screening.
-The site provides a pre-training demographic questionnaire, prostate cancer training information, a Decision Aid summary based on the user’s new knowledge and a post-training questionnaire.
+The site provides a pre-training demographic questionnaire, prostate cancer training information, and a post-training questionnaire.

 # Introduction
 ----